gmccobb/webrtc-library-test/README.md

 A WebRTC module for React Native.
 - Support iOS / Android.
 - Support Video / Audio / Data Channels.

+This is a fork of the react-native-webrtc module:
+- Adds getLocalSession:
+  * For react native apps that don't use WebRTC to make or receive VoIP calls
+  * For react native apps that use the Pexip WebRTC server and API
+- Replaces android.support.annotation.* classes with androidx.annotation.*.
+  * E.g., import androidx.annotation.Nullable;
+  * Fixes Android Studio build error for newer SDKs.

 **NOTE** for Expo users: this plugin doesn't work unless you eject.